scottrlarson/profession/content/publications/publication-scam-avoidance2.md

 If you have any questions about this publication, or you would like help with your computer's security, [contact](/#contact) me.
 I can assess your protection, and offer suggestions to improve your online safeguards.

 ## [Part 3..>](/publications/publication-scam-avoidance3)

+[^web-browser]: A **Web Browser** is software that allow you to interface with sites on the world wide web.
+Google Chrome, Firefox and Internet Explorer are a few popular examples.
+These applications make it so you can visit sites on the web.